eryjus/elements/journal.md

 **15-Mar-2018**

 Well, I'm still torn on the whole javadoc thing.
 The system is generally for me, but I am publishing it in case someone else wants to follow it and learn about what I am doing.
 Overall, this is a standalone application and not a business library.
 All of these things make me waffle back and forth on utilizing javadoc.
 Overall, the way I am leaning at this point is to drop the javadoc standards for now and add them back in if I reconsider this decision.
 I prefer to document the code really well and therefore think it lends to better understanding.
 Javadoc in my opinion is far better suited for documenting and publishing API documentation.
 Well, I think I have made a decision.
 I will go back through all the sources and remove the javadoc elements and document them in my own style.

+**16-Mar-2018**

+I finished up the documentation changes today and committed my changes.
+My next step is to update the SqlDBM site with the proper field names I used (I had CamelCase before and ended up with lower_case in the implementation).
+This is not publicly visible since I cannot publish a read-only version of the design at this time.

+I found a bug in the IniModel that would not create the cba.ini file if it does not exist.
+I am not tracking that file in the repo anymore, so I changed the code to create it on first use.
+Seems like I should not crash the system for a file that is not in the project.

+OK, so on to the listing of the elements in that table and what to display on the screen.
+I have limited real-estate, so I am certain I will not be able to display everything.

+The obvious choices are:
+* element_name (well, duh!)
+* element_type (pretty much the same as above)
+* element_size (nice to know when searching)
+* element_short_description (nice to see a description)

+Of the rest of the fields, the should not be needed on the summary list.
+Since not all types will have all the the rest of the fields filled in, the extra data can be reviewed in a details panel.

+So, time to research how to create this form and place it in the main screen.

+**17-Mar-2018**

+Ok, so the model system I am using to figure out how to fit pieces together (StoreKeeper: https://github.com/kmrifat/StoreKeeper) uses an anchor pane to hold the working content and replaces the children with each new view that is opened.
+Seems simple enough.
+For me, I have a few different views I will be writing (list view, add/display/edit view, help view, and perhaps more as I get into it further), and I have 2 elements that I will need to manage for each view.
+One is the obvious business content and the other is the screen title at the top of the overall application.
+I just have to remember to call them 'views' or 'panes' rather than 'screens'.

+So, I replaced the StackPane for the main application view with an AnchorPane and called it `idMainAnchor`.
+Now, it should be relatively simple to drop a view into this pane as a view and open a new view at will.
+I need a view for which I can do this.
+Let's start with the list view since I can add Elements to the database using interactive SQL for testing.

+As I finish up the day, I am able to open the Add Element pane and change the title appropriately.
+Tomorrow, I will work on the controller for `elemview.fxml` and laying out the foundation for handling all the events.

+**18-Mar-2018**

+Today I will work on the following things that require actions to be developed:
+* The Cancel button (needs to ask if OK to cancel and lose work)
+* The OK button (need to audit all the fields and display an error if there are issues or write to the database if really OK and then clear the fields)
+* Element Name on change (needs to check the database to see if the name is unique)
+* Element Type on change (needs to display all the proper additional fields and check boxes according to the value selected)
+* Element Size on change (needs to be audited for a proper numeric value)
+* Element Decimals on change (needs to be audited for a proper numeric value)

+These functions are stubbed out and tracing to the log and now to fill them in.

+**20-Mar-2018**

+Well, I really did not get to doo much yesterday except take a quick look at the code.
+I am still working on filling in the method details....

+So there are a couple of things that I came across while I was detailing out the methods:
+1. The Unsigned attribute is missing from the form and I need to check that
+1. Size and default values are not a common attributes
+1. Disabling the control only grays it out and does may not be the best choice
+1. Whatever I do with the one above, I will likely need to make the labels follow suit

+So, it makes sense to detail out in a table what can be edited (Name, Short Description, Business Description, Not Null, and Type are always open): see [design/elements.md](design/elements.md).

+*Notes:*
+^1^ - The size here indicates the "Fractional Seconds Part", or "fsp"

+I am also pulling the National Flag from the spec at this point.
+It will likely come back since I will likely need it, but for now I cannot find it in the MySQL documentation.

+Well, this triggers several changes to make....

+While I am at it, I am going to eliminate the ENUM type from the list and it will drop back to a VARCHAR type.
+Ultimately, I will back with a Code Definition table that will be added at a later date.

+So, I end today with a test to insert a record, which failed.
+Debugging and improving robustness is on the agenda tomorrow.
+Hopefully, I can write a commit tomorrow.

+**21-Mar-2018**

+The exception from last night was that the numeric value for decimals was not a proper number.
+Well, the problem is that not all are really required and therefore a blank value is throwing an exception.
+The trivial access methods are not going to work since not every element will have a value.

+I am able to now get records inserted.
+However, I am not getting `null` values passed to the persistent table when I use setNull() on an integer type.
+This leaves me in a quandary about allowing nulls in my application.
+In particular, null is allowed in the database but I cannot enforce it, what value is that?

+Well, debugging was able to determine that I am actually setting the value based on the contents of the form.
+Some more digging to do to get this all worked out.

+**22-Mar-2018**

+So, to restate my closing concern from yesterday...
+The Database will allow a value to be `null` while the FXML view does not.
+At least that I have been able to determine.
+So, my decision is to try to get the JavaFX front end to handle nulls or to eliminate null support from the database side.
+Oh, Google....

+So, I was not able to determine a quick method to properly handle nulls in the form (not without overriding several types anyway, but I may get there at some point for other reasons).
+The easier method at this point is to make every field have `NOT NULL` and a defined default value (even when the database says it is not supported, an empty string is a value).

+So, that now bring up my data model...  what to do about the database values.
+For now, I was using String and Integer and Boolean since they are closely defined in the language.
+However, there are attributes that I would like to be able to incorporate into the data model that might be of some value such as the size limit of a string and setting it to something too big truncates the string.
+Or....  do I just do that truncation when committing to the database.

+Ultimately, I guess, best practice would be to have class for each SQL data type that can be used to handle the Business Data -- basically each `element_name` is its own instance of a class while each `element_type` is its own class definition.
+If I was to go down this road, this would end up as a separate project as .jar library as I would want to be able to leverage this in other applications.
+This is a bit disappointing because I was wanting to get the application done quickly, but I think I have my path forward.

+At this point I am going to commit my changes since I have the most basic write functionality working.